FHAD1: Smc region

 FHAD1 contains one Smc (Structural maintenance of chromosomes) region from 275 - 1401 aa.
 This region encodes Smc proteins that are involved in cell cycle control, cell division and chromosome separation.

 TMPIT-like protein, pfam07851

 This region extends from 394 - 494 aa in FHAD1.
 The proteins encoded by the TMPIT proteins are predicted to be transmembrane proteins.
 However, there is lack of literature to support this.

 DUF342

 This domain extends from 694 - 777 aa in FHAD1.
 It encodes a protein from a family of bacterial proteins with no known function.

 Structure

 FHAD1 contains the forkhead-associated domain that consists of beta sheets.
-Based on structure prediction softwares, the rest of the protein consists of alpha helices and random coils.
+Based on structure prediction software, the rest of the protein consists of alpha helices and random coils.
 Overall, FHAD1 has a coiled coil structure as shown in the figure.

 Post-translational modifications

-FHAD1 is predicted to undergo multiple different types of post-translational modifications based on prediction softwares.
+FHAD1 is predicted to undergo multiple different types of post-translational modifications based on prediction software.